-Money must be widely accepted, while retaining its value.
-It basic characteristics are median of exchange, store of value, and measure of value.
+Money must be widely accepted while retaining its value.
+Its basic characteristics are median of exchange, store of value, and measure of value.

-A median of exchange is something that is widely accepted as payment.
+- A medium of exchange is something that is widely accepted as payment.
 All businesses and people accept money as payment for a good or service.

-A store of value means that the asset holds its value.
+- A store of value means that the asset holds its value.
 Money retains its value, so an individual saving for a future purpose can be confident the value of the money saved will be close to the value when it is needed.
 Inflation occurs when market prices rise.
-During periods of extreme inflation, such as Germany post WWI, the store of value may plummet, and other assets, such as gold, may become favored as a median of exchange.
+During periods of extreme inflation, such as in Germany post-WWI, the store of value may plummet, and other assets, such as gold, may become favored as a median of exchange.

 People use money to compare the value of different goods and services.
 For example, assume admission to a movie is $10 and a latte at Starbucks is $5.
 The theater would say the cost of admission is $10, not two Starbucks® lattes.
 However, the intrinsic value of the movie exceeds the value of the latte at Starbucks.
 Unfortunately, the measure of value can illustrate the distortions of our economic system.
 Some star athletes are paid more than 50 times what a teacher is paid, but few would argue that the athlete’s value to society would be 50 times that of a teacher.